 Ken Myers concentrates his practice on mergers and acquisitions, corporate governance and general corporate matters.
 In his transactional practice, Ken represents domestic and international companies, boards and financial advisors in connection with a broad range of strategic transactions in the technology, entertainment and life sciences industries, including public and private mergers, acquisitions, tender offers, investments, joint ventures, stock and asset acquisitions and divestitures.
 Ken also counsels companies and their boards on corporate governance matters, activist defense and takeover defense.

-- Multiple acquisitions for Facebook, including its $2B acquisition of Oculus VR and its acquisitions of LiveRail, Little Eye Software (India), Pryte (Finland), Carbon Design and TheFind
+- Multiple acquisitions for Facebook, including its $2B acquisition of Oculus VR and its acquisitions of LiveRail, Little Eye Software (India), Pryte (Finland), Carbon Design, TheFind and PlayGiga (Spain)

-- Multiple acquisitions for Cisco Systems, including its $2.35B acquisition of Duo Security, its $1.9B acquisition of BroadSoft, its $1.2B acquisition of Meraki, its $452.5M acquisition of Lancope, its $320M acquisition of Leaba Semiconductor (Israel) and its acquisitions of Cognitive Security (Czech Republic), Memoir Systems, Embrane, Piston Cloud and Accompany
+- Multiple acquisitions for Cisco Systems, including its $2.6B acquisition of Acacia Communications (pending), $2.35B acquisition of Duo Security, its $1.9B acquisition of BroadSoft, its $1.2B acquisition of Meraki, its $452.5M acquisition of Lancope, its $320M acquisition of Leaba Semiconductor (Israel) and its acquisitions of Cognitive Security (Czech Republic), Memoir Systems, Embrane, Piston Cloud, Accompany and Exablaze (Australia)

-- Multiple acquisitions for Amazon.com, including its acquisition of Souq (UAE), Blink and Sqrrl
+- Multiple acquisitions for Amazon.com, including its acquisitions of Souq (UAE), Blink, Sqrrl, CloudEndure (Israel), Eero and Health Navigator

 - King Digital Entertainment’s (Ireland) $5.9B acquisition by Activision Blizzard